-->

 THE REVIEW:

-However, due to the longevity of this adaptation, compiled with the nocturnal hours Stanley kept during this period, eventually, he came to the realization that the best way to explain this type of 'lofty material', was in a satire.
-And then, once that concept was finally set in stone, all Stanley needed next was someone to aide him capture this tone within this movie.
+However, due to the longevity of this adaptation, combined with the nocturnal hours Stanley kept during this period, he eventually came to the realization that the best way to explain this type of 'lofty material' was in a satire.
+Then, once that concept was finally set in stone, all Stanley needed next was someone to aid him in capturing this tone.

-So who else could Stanley call on, folks, but an actor whom he worked with before on his film, 'Lolita'?
-Peter Sellers.
-Plus a writer Peter worked with on the 'The Magic Christian'?
+So who else could Stanley call on, folks, but an actor whom he worked with before on 'Lolita'?
+Peter Sellers, along with a writer Peter worked with on 'The Magic Christian'?
 Terry Southern.

-Admittedly.
-This production did face a number of problems along the way.
-Like when Peter frained an accident for example; because he originally was going to play four parts -- not three -- yet decided to take a nose dive, paving the way for Slim Picken's to be cast into the role of the pilot instead of him.
-Also, there was that whole business with the ending being one big pie fight that didn't work in execution, plus how the release date inadvertently clashed with the assassination of the then president, John F. Kennedy.
+Admittedly, this production did face several problems along the way.
+Like when Peter frained an accident, for instance, as he originally was going to play four parts -- not three -- yet decided to take a nosedive, paving the way for Slim Picken's to be cast into the role of the pilot instead of him.
+Also, there was that whole business with the ending being one big pie fight that didn't work in execution, plus how the release date inadvertently clashed with the assassination of the then-president, John F. Kennedy.

 Still, enough trivia for the moment.
-As I'm sure by now you'd like to know what I think about this film.
-Well, simply put, this movie is a piece of art, and should be framed and put on display someplace in a grand museum.
+As I'm sure you'd like to know what I think about this film.
+Well, simply put, this movie is a piece of art, and should be framed and put on display in a grand museum.

 Fair enough.
 I'm also sure you're wondering why I have started my review with such a bold statement (or maybe if your washing machine has finished yet).
 And if you have, I presume that it is because you haven't seen this film before?
 Have you?

 Tut-tut-tut!
-Personally speaking, this mid-sixties cold-war satire, perfectly explains the follies of a nuclear deterrent in it's own special way.
-It isn't preachy or long winded in the execution; elaborating in detail with how things work or what things do.
-Rather, it presents a possible scenario, and then leaves the rest up to your own imagination.
+Personally speaking, this mid-sixties Cold War satire perfectly explains the follies of a nuclear deterrent in its own special way.
+It isn't preachy or long-winded, elaborating in detail on how things work or what things do.
+Rather, it presents a possible scenario and then leaves the rest up to your own imagination.

-Listen, you have to realise that in relative terms, the nuclear deterrent (or the basic premise of this movie), is like a couple of school boys threatening each other with a couple of expensive rocks.
+Listen, you have to realise that in relative terms, the nuclear deterrent (or the basic premise of this movie), is like a couple of schoolboys threatening each other with a couple of expensive rocks.
 But whilst the first boy’s rock will kill millions, the second boy’s rock will kill billions.
-Then, just to add to this dilemma with some more candor, one of the boys has a secret spatula, which acts automatically to repel any attack without human interference.
+Then, just to add to this dilemma with a tad more candor, one of the boys has a secret spatula, which acts automatically to repel any attack without human interference.

 Got it?
-Now I hope you have, folks, because you have to take note that this threat is still very much alive in today’s computing age.
-We -- the humans race -- are allowing computers to judge for us our every waking need, without anything in place to deter overtly logical comprehension if ever the need arose.
-I'm sure you see it everyday in the shops, the social networks, the banks, and everything else connected to a bit of kit.
+I hope you have, folks, because you have to take note that this threat is still very much alive in today’s computing age.
+We -- the human race -- are allowing computers to judge our every waking need, without anything in place to deter overtly logical comprehension if ever the need arises.
+I'm sure you see it every day in the shops, the social networks, the banks, and everything else connected to a bit of kit.
 The computer knows best.
 Yet we don't know the computer.

 Oh!
-And lets not forget about the music, the sets, and the director, either!
-Now what can I say?
+And let's not forget about the music, the sets, and the director, either!
+What can I say?
 Marvelous.
 Simply marvelous.
-The music was bold, anthemic, and progressive for each individual character arch shown.
-The sets were so imaginative, that when Ronald Reagan first became the president of the united states, he thought that the 'War Room' actually existed.
-And as for Stanley Kubrick himself, well, he's a legends, isn't he?
+The music was bold, anthemic, and progressive for each individual character's arc.
+The sets were so imaginative that when Ronald Reagan first became the president of America, he thought that the 'War Room' actually existed.
+And as for Stanley Kubrick himself?
+Well, he's a legend, isn't he?
 Nothing I say will be able to praise him as much as I want to.
 He's a star.

-However, if I did have a slight niggle with this film, it would have to be the mildly crude special effect deployed on the flying sequences.
-Apart from that though -- nah -- Dr. Strangelove...
+However, if I did have a slight niggle with this film, it would have to be the mildly crude special effect deployed during the flying sequences.
+Apart from that, though -- nah -- Dr. Strangelove...
 HA!
 What a guy!
 What an amazing film!
-So amazing in fact, that even Elvis Presley thought it was the best film ever made (fact).
+So amazing, in fact, that even Elvis Presley thought it was the best film ever made.
+Fact!

 Nuff said.